mgastner/cartogram-cpp/README.md

 CGAL Version 5.3 is currently unavailable from apt.
 Please follow the instructions on the CGAL website to build from source.

+You may download the latest release [here](https://github.com/CGAL/cgal/releases).
+You may find installation instructions [here](https://doc.cgal.org/latest/Manual/usage.html#title4).

+For posterity: Once version 5.3 is available through apt-get (you may check [here](https://packages.ubuntu.com/search?keywords=libcgal-dev&searchon=names&suite=impish&section=all)), you may run the following command to install it.

+`sudo apt-get install libcgal-dev`

 #### Installing OpenMP

 [OpenMP Homepage](https://www.openmp.org/)

 `sudo apt-get install libomp-dev`

 #### Installing FFTW3
 1. Go to [FFTW's website](http://www.fftw.org/download.html "FFTW Downloads Page").